Uberspace/lab/source/guide_pleroma.rst

  [isabell@stardust ~]$ cp ~/pleroma/config/generated_config.exs ~/pleroma/config/prod.secret.exs
  [isabell@stardust ~]$

 For minimum privacy settings adjust your ``~/pleroma/config/prod.secret.exs`` to disable the open registrations and set your instance private.
-Additional we clear the database with all posts older than 30 days to reduce space usage.
+Additional we clear the database with remote posts older than 28 days to reduce space usage.
 Also add a database task queue timeout to avoid timeouts on the front end.
 Find the following block and change / add the highlighted lines:

 .. code-block:: none
  :emphasize-lines: 6, 7, 8, 17